-Develop your understanding to support women who are sleeping rough or are in homelessness services.
+A one-day course exploring current good practice in supporting women who are sleeping rough or are utilising homelessness services.

 Tackling women’s homelessness overseas

 In this blog, she shares what she’s learnt about tackling and preventing women’s homelessness from her recent trip to Canada, Sweden and Finland.

 This year, I was honoured to receive a Churchill Fellowship to travel for five weeks to see what we can learn from Canada, Sweden and Finland about preventing and tackling women’s homelessness.
 My research and blog focused on preventing women’s homelessness and how we can enable young women to better access support and safe housing before their situation escalates to years of homelessness.

 In England, a young woman at risk of homelessness could be housed via the care system if they are under 18 or through some form of supported housing, night stop or refuge if these vital services are available and accessible.
 If not, the only option through housing benefit is often a short-term room in a mixed shared house, which can put them at more risk.
 With the Homelessness Reduction Act coming in this year, the sector has an opportunity to reconsider which options are offered, and better consider gender, trauma and age.
 Some of the possible solutions I saw on my travels are themed under four areas below:

 My fellowship trip confirmed for me the importance of accessible safe spaces in preventing women’s homelessness.
 My favourite visit was Unga Station in Stockholm, a drop-in centre for young women aged 13-20.
 People I met there had experienced homelessness or were at risk, living in overcrowded households, in care or had insecure immigration status.
 I heard many examples of how the centre had prevented homelessness via 1:1 support including housing and immigration advocacy.
 This was possible because young women liked going there and felt safe, felt ownership over the homely space they had decorated, and trusted the staff.